sagemath/trac_to_gh/Issue 7124.md

 # Issue 7124: affine cipher and its cryptanalysis

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7124

 Original creator: mvngu